Kursorr/qwirk-old-front/readme.md

 - sudo docker-compose up --build
 - Everything is okay !

-If you have problem with `npm i` on the back folder, here are some dependencies your need:
+If you have problem with `npm i` on the back folder, you need to:

 - `sudo apt-get install python-minimal`
 - `sudo apt-get install build-essential`

-And here, if you have problem with `npm i` from the front folder:
+And here, if you have problem with `npm i` on the front folder:

 `sudo apt-get install libgconf-2-4`